-The Group issues investment contracts without fixed and guaranteed terms (unit-linked) and in accordance with IAS 39 premium received and claims paid on these contracts are not recognised in the income statement but are treated as movements in the statement of financial position.
+The Group issues investment contracts without fixed and guaranteed terms (unit-linked).
+Premium received and claims paid on these contracts are not recognised in the consolidated income statement but are treated as movements in the consolidated statement of financial position.
 All subsequent movements in respect of investment contract financial liabilities are included in "Available-for-sale reserve" under the statement of changes in equity.
-The financial liabilities are measured at current unit investment contract value which reflects the fair value of the assets of the funds.
+The financial liabilities are measured at current unit investment contract value, which reflects the fair value of the assets of the funds.